 Some people should take a vitamin D supplement all year round, find out if this applies to you on the NHS website.
 You just need 10 micrograms (it's the same for grown-ups and kids).
 Check if you're entitled to free vitamins.

 Do you think you or your partner could have a sexually transmitted infection (STI)?
 If so, get checked out, as this could affect your baby's development.
 Talk to your midwife or GP, or visit a sexual health clinic.

-Get moving!
-It's recommended that pregnant women do 150 minutes of exercise throughout the week.
-You could start off with just 10 minutes of daily exercise.
-Perhaps take a brisk walk in the park, or go for a swim.
-If you start any classes, make sure the instructor knows that you're pregnant.
+It's recommended that you do 150 minutes of exercise a week while pregnant.
+You could start off with just 10 minutes of daily exercise - perhaps take a brisk walk outside.
+Check out Sport England's #StayInWorkOut online exercises (scroll to the pregnancy section).
 Listen to your body and do what feels right for you.